OSAS/rh-events/2013/FOSDEM.md

 ## Location: Brussels, Belgium
 ## Date: February 2 - 3, 2013

-We're still waiting to hear back on the results of the conference call for papers, but several members of our team are planning to participate in the FOSDEM dev rooms.
-Stay tuned for further details.
-For more information on FOSDEM, visit http://fosdem.org
+The Free and Open source Software Developers’ European Meeting (FOSDEM) is a two-day event organized by volunteers to promote the widespread use of Free and Open Source software.For more information on FOSDEM, visit http://fosdem.org

 ## Trends in Open Source Security